Demonte Colony 3: Production

-Development

-On 22 May 2022, the seventh anniversary of director R. Ajay Gnanamuthu and actor Arulnithi's Demonte Colony (2015), the director revealed the film's sequel, in which Arulnithi will reprise his role as the protagonist.
+On 22 May 2022, the seventh anniversary of director R. Ajay Gnanamuthu and actor Arulnithi's Demonte Colony (2015), Ajay revealed the film's sequel, in which Arulnithi would reprise his role as the protagonist.
 Ajay also mentioned that he had stories ready for a third and fourth films, making Demonte Colony a four-part franchise.
-During the promotions of the second instalment, Demonte Colony 2 (2024), Arulnithi also hinted about having possible sequels and expanding it up to four instalments.
-After the success of the second film, Ajay confirmed that the writing process for the third part would soon begin, once he completes a television series starring Pooja Hegde.
+During the promotions of the second instalment, Demonte Colony 2 (2024), Arulnithi also hinted at possible sequels and expanding it up to four instalments.
+After the success of the second film, Ajay confirmed that the writing process for the third part would soon begin, once he completed a television series starring Pooja Hegde.
+While Kumaresh D. was retained as editor for Demonte Colony 3, the cinematography is handled by Sivakumar Vijayan who replaces Harish Kannan from the second film.

-In early April 2025, using a photo of himself and his crew in Sliema, Ajay announced that the third instalment of the Demonte Colony franchise will be his next project.
-He also confirmed that Priya Bhavani Shankar, Meenakshi Govindarajan, Archana Ravichandran and Vettai Muthukumar, who were part of the second film, would reprise their roles in the third.
-On the tenth anniversary of the first instalment, Demonte Colony, Ajay announced that the third film's pre-production is underway.
+In early April 2025, using a photo of himself and his crew in Sliema, Ajay announced that work on Demonte Colony 3 had begun.
+He also confirmed that Priya Bhavani Shankar, Meenakshi Govindarajan, Archana Ravichandran and Muthukumar, who appeared in the second film, would reprise their roles in the third.
+On the tenth anniversary of the first instalment, Ajay announced that pre-production on the third film was underway.
 The film is jointly produced by Passion Studios, Dangal TV, RDC Media and Gnanamuthu Pattarai, while the title surfaced over the social media had a tagline The End is Too Far.

-Filming

-Principal photography began with the first schedule on 7 July 2025 in Chennai.
-Priya Bhavani Shankar disclosed that she had joined in the film's production by posting a photo of herself on the set.
+Passion Studios confirmed Shreekumar, Miya George, Guru Somasundaram and G. M. Kumar as part of the cast through their social media accounts.
+Principal photography began on 7 July 2025 in Chennai, and took place in various other locations including Leh in Ladakh, the countries Malta and Portugal.
+Filming wrapped in early April 2026.

 Music

-The soundtrack and background score for the film is composed by Sam C. S in his fifth collaboration with Arulnithi (Note: Sam C. S and Arulnithi previously collaborated on Iravukku Aayiram Kangal (2018), K-13 (2019), Thiruvin Kural (2023) and Demonte Colony 2(2024).) and his second and continued collaboration with Ajay after Demonte Colony 2.
+The soundtrack and background score for the film is composed by Sam C. S in his fifth collaboration with Arulnithi (Note: Sam C. S and Arulnithi previously collaborated on Iravukku Aayiram Kangal (2018), K-13 (2019), Thiruvin Kural (2023) and Demonte Colony 2 (2024).) and his second and continued collaboration with Ajay after Demonte Colony 2.
+The audio rights were acquired by T-Series South.
+The first single "Rathatha Tha" was released on 3 August 2026.

+Release

+Theatrical

+Demonte Colony 3 was scheduled to be theatrically released on 11 September 2026, but was advanced by a day to 10 September.
+It became the first film in the series to receive an A certificate (adults only) from the censor board, unlike the U/A certificate of its predecessors.
+The film will be distributed in Tamil Nadu by Five Star Creations.